A Path Worth Maintaining

 They were aware of their environment, but not like how I am... they showed up and confidently set their own conditions.
 Even though I tell myself I do that, too, I immediately recognized the difference: I show up ready to respond, and that’s not the same thing.

 It was a hard realization to wrestle with.
 Especially since I’ve spent years working on it.
-Beyond just trying to be more aware, managing my neurodivergence and my mental health has involved medication on and off for over a decade now.
-At a routine doctor’s visit recently, I’d taken the opportunity to ask a question about all of this that’s been gnawing at me for a pretty long time—what would it be like to taper-off?
+Beyond just trying to be more aware of how I show up and they ways I can respond, managing my neurodivergence and my mental health has involved medication on and off for over a decade now.
+At a routine doctor’s visit recently, I’d taken the opportunity to ask a question that’s been gnawing at me—what would it be like to taper-off?
 Like, could I get to a point of no more meds at all?

 “I don’t really know” I’d told him.

-His face broke into a subtle grin before continuing.
+His face broke into a subtle grin before he’d continued.
 “Well, you told me what the people in your life think... but I want to know what you think.”

 It was a good question.

-I’d managed to pull my eyes away from the framed photo of trees on the wall, but when I started to speak, I ended up coughing to clear my throat before I was actually able to say anything.
+I’d managed to pull my eyes away from the framed photo of trees on the wall, but when I’d started to speak, I ended up coughing to clear my throat before I was actually able to say anything coherent.

 “I’ve been doing well for so long now, that sometimes...